Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 \subsection{MiningEnv}

-The grid world environment, introduced in ~\mysecref{sec:environments}, requires an agent to reach a goal by navigating a 2D maze as soon as possible while breaking the mines blocking the way.
+The grid world environment, introduced in Sec.~\ref{sec:environments}, requires an agent to reach a goal by navigating a 2D maze as soon as possible while breaking the mines blocking the way.

 \textbf{State}: The state space is an 8+K dimensional vector, where K equals to \textit{mine-category-size}.
-This vector consists of 4 independent pieces of information: Agent Position, Agent Direction, Surrounding Path, and Front Cell Type. \begin{enumerate}[itemsep=0pt, topsep=0pt, partopsep=0pt, left=0pt] \item Agent Position: A 2D vector representing the agent's x and y coordinates. \item Agent Direction: One dimension representing directions (0: right, 1: down, 2: left, 3: up). \item Surrounding Path: A 4-dimensional vector indicating if the adjacent cells are empty or a goal (1: empty/goal, 0: otherwise). \item Front Cell Type: A $(K+1)$-dimensional one-hot vector with first $K$ dimensions representing the type of mine and the last dimension representing if the cell is empty (zero) or goal (one). \end{enumerate} Finally, we will normalize each dimension to [0, 1] with each dimension's minimum/maximum value.
+This vector consists of 4 independent pieces of information: Agent Position, Agent Direction, Surrounding Path, and Front Cell Type. \begin{enumerate} \item Agent Position: Agent Position occupies two dimensional of the vector.
+The first dimension represents the x-axis value, and the second one represents the y. \item Agent Direction: It only takes one channel with value [0, 1, 2, 3].
+Each number represents one direction, and they are 0-right, 1-down, 2-left, and 3-up. \item Surrounding Path: This information takes four channels.
+Each represents whether the cell in that direction is an empty cell or a goal. \item Front Cell Type: This information is in one-hot form and occupies the last K + 1-dimensional vector, which provides the information of which kind of mine is in front of the agent.
+If the front cell is an empty cell or the goal, the $(K+1)^{th}$ channel will be one, and others remain to be zero \end{enumerate} Ultimately, we will normalize each dimension to [0, 1] with each dimension's minimum/maximum value.
+Each time we reset the environment, the layout of the whole grid world will be changed, except for the agent start position and the goal position.

-\textbf{Termination}: An episode terminates when the agent reaches the goal or after 100 timesteps.
-Upon reset, the grid layout changes while keeping the agent's start and goal positions fixed.
+\textbf{Termination}: An episode is terminated in success when the agent reaches the goal or after a total of 100 timesteps.

-\textbf{Actions}: Actions include navigation (up, down, left, right) and pick-axe categories.
-Navigation changes the agent’s direction and attempts to move forward.
-The agent cannot step into a mine but will change direction when trying to step onto a mine or the border of the grid.
-The pick-axe tool actions (50 types) have a predefined one-to-one mapping of how they interact with the mines, which means they can be successfully applied to only one kind of mine, and either transform that kind of mine into another type of mine or directly break it.
+\textbf{Actions}: The base action set combines two kinds of actions: navigation actions and pick-axe(tool) actions.
+The navigation action set is a fixed set, which contains four independent actions: going up, down, left, and right, corresponding with the direction of the agent.
+They will change the agent's direction first and then try to make the agent take one step forward.
+Note that, different from the empty cell, the agent cannot step onto the mine, which means that if the agent is trying to take a step towards a mine or the border of the world, then the agent will stay in the same location while the direction will still be changed.
+Otherwise, the agent can step onto that cell.
+An agent will succeed if it reaches the goal position.
+The size of the pick-axe action set is equal to 50.
+Each tool has a one-to-one mapping, which means they can and only can be successfully applied to one kind of mine, and either transform that kind of mine into another type of mine or directly break it.